-As of the end of the current fiscal year, the City's General Fund reported an ending fund balance of \$1,666,264.
-This balance represents an increase of \$590,571 from the prior year, the City's ending unassigned fund balance of \$1,564,596 increased by \$616,151 during the year.
+As of the end of the current fiscal year, the City's General Fund reported an ending fund balance of \$2,372,685, all of which is unassigned fund balance.
+This change represents an increase of \$465,014 from the prior year.